leonardoboulitreau/AIMS-BirdCLEF/README.md

 ## How to Work

-First build the image (already done on DL-08)
+First build the image (already done on DL-08).
+Assumes CUDA 11.0.
+If different, change base image, and torch versions to match.
 ```
 sh build_image.sh
 ```